 Member's attention was drawn to page 21, paragraph 7 where it was reported that there had been no new borrowing arranged for the first half of the year.
-However, Members were advised that the Authority may need to borrow £8 million before the financial year ended, but this will be postponed, to assist in securing a better interest rate.
+However, Members were advised that the Authority may need to borrow £8 million before the financial year ended, which would be postponed, to assist in securing a better interest rate.

-It was highlighted that the Authority's Financial investments stood at £54 million, with an associated income of £942,000 received in the first half of the year.
+It was highlighted that the Authority's Financial investments stood at £54million, with an associated income of £942,000 received in the first half of the year.